Jackson Heights–Roosevelt Avenue/74th Street station: Victor A. Moore Bus Terminal

 The Victor A. Moore Bus Terminal, which replaces the earlier building known as the Victor Moore Arcade, is located within the station building at Broadway and 74th Street.
 It is named after actor Victor Moore, who had funded the construction of the original arcade after winning a wager.
+The original two-story bus terminal and arcade, located at the triangle formed by Broadway, Roosevelt Avenue, and 75th Street, featured a shopping area.
+The terminal, designed in the Streamline Moderne or Art Deco style, featured bus-boarding slips at ground level and offices on the second story.

-The terminal serve six bus routes.
+The current terminal serves six bus routes.
 Lanes 1 through 3, which serve three of these bus routes, are located inside the terminal.
 Lanes 2 and 3, which serve the Q49 and northbound Q70 SBS buses respectively, can accommodate one bus each, while Lane 1, which serves the Q33, can accommodate two buses.
-The Q32, Q47, and southbound Q70 SBS buses stop on Roosevelt Avenue, while the Q53 SBS and southbound Q47 stop on Broadway.
-All buses from the terminal are operated by MTA Bus, successors to the Triboro Coach routes, except the Q32, which is operated by New York City Bus.
+The Q32 and southbound Q70 SBS buses stop on Roosevelt Avenue, while the Q53 SBS and northbound Q47 stop on Broadway.
+The southbound Q47 stops on 75th Avenue.
+All buses from the terminal are operated by MTA Bus, successors to the Triboro Coach routes, except the Q32, which was operated by New York City Bus, before transferring to MTA Bus in June 2025.
 To accommodate compressed natural gas buses, the rebuilt terminal has a higher roof than the original arcade.